xxue752-nz/MentaBenchCode/Menta_deployment/README.md

 ## Disclaimer

 This application is for research and benchmarking purposes only.
 It should not be used as a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of qualified health providers with any questions regarding mental health conditions.

-## Contact

-For questions or feedback, please open an issue on GitHub or contact [your email].

----

-**Note**: This is a research project focused on evaluating AI model performance for mental health tasks on mobile devices.
-The models and evaluations are intended for academic and research purposes.